 Its success is based on the fact that by eliminating foods that trigger inflammation in your body, you can get rid of many symptoms and diseases that have inflammation at their root.
 And this means most health conditions!

-The elimination diet can be done for as short a time as 2-3 weeks, but for more comprehensive results I recommend 4-6 weeks.
+The elimination diet has 4 phases, but can be done for as short a time as 2-3 weeks.
+For more comprehensive results I recommend 4-6 weeks.
 Pick an achievable goal because you can always extend or repeat it.
 If you feel you can only hack the elimination phase for 3 weeks, pick the 3-week version.
 If you’ve got some stamina, the longer version is all yours!
-And if you feel you can’t do the whole elimination at once, start with 3 food categories: gluten, dairy, and sugar.
+And if you feel you can't do the whole elimination at once, start with 3 food categories: gluten, dairy, and sugar.

 - You can start your elimination diet the minute you finish reading this article!
 The first thing to do is make a plan.
 In the days leading up to your Elimination Diet: